nathanhleung/evmtx/README.md

 ### Troubleshooting

+- Make sure you've built the latest version of the frontend
 - Make sure you have a recent version of Rust installed (tested on Rust v1.63.0)
 - Make sure you have a recent version of Node/NPM installed (tested on Node v16.14.0, NPM v8.3.1)